Trust and policy

 Does LoadStrike publish benchmark pages without visible data?

-No. Benchmark result pages should stay draft or noindex until real downloadable artifacts and visible methodology details exist on the page.
+No. Benchmark result pages are held back until real downloadable artifacts and visible methodology details exist on the page.

 Does LoadStrike publish unsupported competitor claims?

-No. Comparison pages should stay tied to verified public material and move to draft or noindex if the competitor-specific evidence is not strong enough.
+No. Comparison pages stay tied to verified published material and remain conservative until the competitor-specific evidence is strong enough.

-Why is the editorial policy visible on the public site?
+Why is the editorial policy visible on the site?

 It gives engineers and buyers a clear explanation of how content is sourced, reviewed, and corrected when product behavior or documentation changes.